 Types of coverage

 Exclusionary Contract - An exclusionary contract is what you want.
-This type of coverage includes every mechanical aspect of your RV except for what is specifically "Exluded from coverage" or listed as "Exclusions" or "What Is Not Covered" in the contract.
+This type of coverage includes every mechanical aspect of your RV except for what is specifically "Excluded from coverage" or listed as "Exclusions" or "What Is Not Covered" in the contract.

 Note: Exclusionary contracts can have multiple levels of coverage and may have specific provisions that exclude coverage in lower levels and include coverage in higher levels of coverage.
 Be sure that you request the most comprehensive coverage available.

-Note: Though you want comprehensive coverage (the best coverage available in an exlusionary contract), depending on the year and condition of your RV, that coverage may just be too expensive.
+Note: Though you want comprehensive coverage (the best coverage available in an exclusionary contract), depending on the year and condition of your RV, that coverage may just be too expensive.
 However, you may still be able to get Listed Component coverage for your motorhome or towable.

 Contract Protection - One thing you don't want to have to worry about is completely losing the money you invested in an extended warranty.
 You hope you don't need the coverage or have any claims, but you certainly don't want your money to disappear leaving you with no coverage at all.